nikhil-sethi/xflrpy/README.md

 /usr/local/bin/xflr5
 ```

-**6** Finally, in order to run the software more easily, move the provided `*.desktop` file to your preferred location:
+**4.** Finally, in order to run the software more easily, link the provided `*.desktop` file to your preferred location:
 ```
-cd /path/to/repo
-mv xflr5.desktop ~/.local/share/applications/
+ln -s /usr/local/share/xflr5/xflr5.desktop ~/.local/share/applications/
 ```
 And now you should be able to launch *XFLR5* from the Activities Overview.